 This is an outpatient procedure.
 Some of the minimally invasive biopsies performed at MedStar include:

-- Core Needle Biopsy: A core needle biopsy uses a hollow core needle to remove a small sample of breast tissue.
+- Core Needle Biopsy: Uses a hollow core needle to remove a small sample of breast tissue.
 A tissue marker is left in place to designate the area that has been sampled.
 This kind of biopsy requires little recovery time, and there is no significant scarring to the breast.

 Sometimes the abnormality cannot be felt because it is too small or is in a difficult-to-reach place.
-In those situations, the doctor will perform a guided core-needle biopsy, using image-guidance, such as an ultrasound, to help guide the needle to the appropriate area.
+In those situations, the doctor will use image-guidance, such as an ultrasound, to help guide the needle to the appropriate area.

 - Ultrasound-Guided Biopsy: This is a highly accurate procedure to evaluate suspicious masses within the breast that are visible on ultrasound even if they were not felt on breast self-examination or clinical examination.
 This kind of biopsy requires little recovery time, and there is no significant scarring to the breast.
 A tissue marker is left in place to designate the area that has been sampled.
 An ultrasound does not involve the radiation exposure that comes from using X-rays to locate suspicious tissue.